-From the table, we can see that no one of the two groups - experimental and a control - did not provide HOCS level responses on all the 8 items in the pre and post questionnaires.
-The number of responses at the maximum HOCS level for students in both groups was only 6.
-Further review shows that the distribution of the students' responses on the HOCS level indicates a higher advantage of the experimental group.
-Using the data in the above table, the estimated proportion of students classified according to one of the three student's "LOCS-HOCS" levels was calculated, for both questionnaires in each of the two study groups.
-The results are presented in table 4.
+From the table, we can see that neither the experimental nor the control group provided HOCS-level responses to all the eight items in the pre and post questionnaires.
+The number of responses at the maximum HOCS level for students in both groups was only six.
+Upon further examination, the distribution of the students' responses on the HOCS level indicates a greater advantage for the experimental group.
+Using the data in the table above, the estimated proportion of students classified according to one of the three students’ "LOCS-HOCS" levels was calculated for both questionnaires in each of the two study groups.
+The results are presented in Table 4.

-Table 4 The distribution of each of the three "LOCS-HOCS" levels in the experimental and control groups
+Table 4.
+The distribution of each of the three "LOCS-HOCS" levels in the experimental and control groups